inikishev/beat-manipulator/README.md

 # Notes
 - libraries used - `madmom` for BPM detection, `numpy` for most effects including beatswapping.
+- this was coded by Big ounce, gort and Quandale dingle
 - will work on python 3.9, maybe lower, not higher because of madmom, also if it doesn't work download and put ffmpeg.exe next to your .py file
-- this was coded by Gort and Quandale Dingle